Zhang-Hongbo83/opti-fiber-comm-sys/README.md

 # opti-fiber-comm-sys
-optical fiber communication systems, documents, and codes
+Optical fiber communication systems, documents, and codes

+## Program Language

+Python/MATLAB

-## Test
+## Introduction
-This project just starting, there is no valuable file updating.
+This project is just for learning python.